The Season of Emergence

 Spring is the season of returning.
 Along the Maine coast, the lupines come back without being told to.
 The ice retreats.
 Something in us stirs alongside the earth.

-This is a toolkit for noticing what is quietly returning in you, and for asking what life is asking to be lived.
+This is a toolkit for noticing what is quietly returning in you.
 Move through it in any order, on any day.
 Write a little or a lot.
 Return across the season.

 Spring Across Traditions